AmyLee91/IAPTestingDemo/IAPHelper/README.md

 JSON payloads that include all the in-app purchase data you need.
 We don't cover server-side validation in this example.

 **On-device validation**<br/>
-Local on-device validation is tricky and requires use the C-based [OpenSSL](https://www.openssl.org) library to decrypt and read the data.
+Local on-device validation is tricky and requires use of the C-based [OpenSSL](https://www.openssl.org) library to decrypt and read the data.
 Note that including the required two OpenSSL libraries adds nearly 50MB to your app.

 Back in 2016 I fully expected StoreKit or some other Apple framework to provide ready-to-use abstractions allowing for easy access